 As English commerce and settlement expanded beyond the Crown's territory in the seventeenth century, English subjects remained liable in English courts for their actions abroad.
 In 1666, Thomas Skinner sued the East India Company in London for "robbing him of a ship and goods of great value, . . . assaulting his person to the danger of his life, and several other injuries done to him."
 The Case of Thomas Skinner, Merchant v.
 The East India Company, (1666) 6 State Trials 710, 711 (H.L.).
 Skinner's claims were based, in part, on law of nations violations.
 Id. at 719 (including "the taking of his ship, a robbery committed super altum mare").
-The House of Lords feared that failure to remedy acts "odious and punishable by all laws of God and man" would constitute a "failure of justice."
-Id. at 745.
-The Lords thus found the Company liable and granted Skinner damages.
-Id. at 724-25.
-The Lords thus found the Company liable and granted Skinner damages.
+19 The House of Lords feared that failure to remedy acts "odious and punishable by all laws of God and man" would constitute a "failure of justice."
+Id. at 745.20 The Lords thus found the Company liable and granted Skinner damages.
+Id. at 724-25.21

-&lt;sup>19 In the founding era and before, the taking of a ship on the high seas (super altum mare) was considered piracy, a law of nations violation.
-See 1 James Kent, Commentaries on American Law 171 (1826).
+19 In the founding era and before, the taking of a ship on the high seas (super altum